DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/models/client.md

 * ***AbsoluteRefreshTokenLifetime***

     Maximum lifetime of a refresh token in seconds.
-Defaults to 2592000 seconds / 30 days
+Defaults to 2592000 seconds / 30 days.
+Zero allows refresh tokens that, when used with RefreshTokenExpiration = Sliding only expire after the SlidingRefreshTokenLifetime is passed.

 * ***SlidingRefreshTokenLifetime***

     Sliding lifetime of a refresh token in seconds.
-Defaults to 1296000 seconds / 15 days
+Defaults to 1296000 seconds / 15 days.

 * ***RefreshTokenUsage***
     * ***ReUse***

-        the refresh token handle will stay the same when refreshing tokens
+        the refresh token handle will stay the same when refreshing tokens.

     * ***OneTimeOnly***